gianarb/gianarb.github.com/_posts/2015-12-16-wordpress-docker.markdown

 ## Docker

-Docker wrap LXC container to serve your application ready to go in an isolate environment, with own filesystem and dependencies.
+Docker borns as wrap of LXC container but now we use an own implementation [runc](https://github.com/opencontainers/runc) to serve your application ready to go in an isolate environment, with own filesystem and dependencies.

 Worpdress in this implemetation has two containers, one to provide apache and php and one for mysql database.
 This is an example of Dockerfile, it describes